Returning to sports after a back injury

-When you are deciding when and if to return to a sport after having low back pain, the amount of stress that any sport places on your spine is an important factor to consider.
-If you would like to return to a more intense sport or a contact sport, talk about whether you can safely do this with your health care provider and physical therapist.
+In deciding when and if to return to a sport after having low back pain, the amount of stress that any sport places on your spine is an important factor to consider.
+If you would like to return to a more intense sport or a contact sport, talk to your provider and physical therapist about whether you can do this safely.
 Contact sports or more intense sports may not be a good choice for you if you:

-- Have more severe spine disease in the areas where the middle of the spine and the lower spine join
+- Have more severe spine disease in the area where the middle of the spine and the lower spine join

 - Have had repeated injury or surgery in the same area of your spine

 - Have had back injuries that resulted in muscle weakness or nerve injury

 Doing any activity over too long a period can cause injury.
 Activities that involve contact, heavy or repetitive lifting, or twisting (especially when moving or at high-speed) can also cause injury.

 When to Return to a Sport

 These are some general tips about when to return to sports and conditioning.
 It may be safe to return to your sport when you have: